 A few months later, Mary was sold at an auction in Hamble Town (Hamilton), Bermuda, along with her younger sisters Hannah and Dinah.
 Her younger brothers were not sold that day.
 Sarah Williams had died, and Captain John Williams needed money to remarry.

 A different slave-owner purchased each girl.
 Captain John Ingham purchased Mary for £57 Bermudian currency.
-He was her third slave-owner.
+He was the third Bermudian to claim her as property.
 His son Benjy (Benjamin) took Mary to the Ingham farm, which was located in Bermuda’s Pembroke Parish.
-Captain Ingham and his wife, Mary Ingham, were cruel slave-owners who flogged their slaves as “an ordinary punishment for even a slight offence” (Prince 7).
-Mary and the other Ingham slaves were subjected to torture.
+Captain Ingham and his wife, Mary Ingham, were cruel slave-owners who flogged the people they claimed as property as “an ordinary punishment for even a slight offence” (Prince 7).
+Mary and the other enslaved people claimed by the Inghams as property were subjected to torture.

 Mary ran away from the Ingham farm to her mother, who had joined Richard Darrell’s household.
-Richard Darrell's residence was called Cavendish Hall, and it was located in Devonshire Parish.
+Richard Darrell's residence was called Cavendish, and it was located in Devonshire Parish.
 He was Betsey’s uncle.
-Mary’s mother, and probably her younger brothers, had gone to live at his residence when the slaves had been divided.
+Mary’s mother, and probably her younger brothers, had gone to live at his residence when Mary's enslaved family had been divided.

-Mary’s mother could be punished for harbouring a runaway slave, so she hid Mary in a “hole in the rocks” (Prince 9) near the house and brought her food at night.
+Mary’s mother could be punished for harbouring a fugitive who was an enslaved person, so she hid Mary in a “hole in the rocks” (Prince 9) near the house and brought her food at night.
 Eventually, Mary’s father Prince took Mary back to the Ingham farm.

 Grand Turk Island

 A few years after Mary had run to her mother at Richard Darrell’s residence, Captain Ingham put her aboard a sloop headed for Grand Turk Island.
-Slave-owners considered running away rebellious behaviour, so Mary may have been sent to Grand Turk Island for punishment.
+Slave-owners considered running away rebellious behaviour, so Mary was probably sent to Grand Turk Island for punishment.

 At the time, Grand Turk Island was a satellite colony of Bermuda.
 Many Bermudians were involved in the salt industry there.
-Using the labour of slaves, they produced solar-evaporated salt, which was a very valuable commodity.
+Using the labour of enslaved people, they produced solar-evaporated salt, which was a very valuable commodity.
 Salt was used before refrigeration to preserve meat and fish.

 When she arrived at Grand Turk Island, Mary was put up for auction, and Robert Darrell purchased her for £100 Bermudian currency (Prince 9).
-He was her fourth slave-owner.
+He was the fourth person to claim her as property.
 Like Captain Ingham and Mary Ingham, he was cruel, and his son Dickey (Richard) was no better.
 Robert Darrell's residence was located at the intersection of Middle Street and Market Street on Grand Turk Island.

-Mary worked as a salt pond slave on Grand Turk Island for about ten years, and then Robert Darrell took her with him back to Bermuda, where he had a residence.
+Mary worked in the salt ponds on Grand Turk Island for about ten years, and then Robert Darrell took her with him back to Bermuda, where he had a residence.
 He left his son Richard in charge of his salt business.

 Back in Bermuda, Mary was put out to work at Cedar Hills (Cedar Hill).
 She earned money, but everything she earned was turned over to Robert Darrell.
 She learned that John Adams Wood Jr. was going to Antigua.
 His family was there and that is where he lived.
 She asked Robert Darrell to “let me go in Mr. Wood’s service,” (Prince 14) and it was agreed that she could.

 John Adams Wood Jr. was a merchant-rentier, or a jobber.
-This meant he rented slaves to other slave-owners and to people who did not have slaves to get work done.
+This meant he rented enslaved people to other slave-owners and to people who did not have enslaved people to get work done.
 Often, these were the very worst jobs, such as digging holes in which sugarcane would be planted.
 Perhaps Mary was going to be put out to work when she arrived in Antigua, but John Wood's wife Margaret Wood realized Mary could do domestic work, and she wanted to buy her.

 The Woods purchased Mary from Robert Darrell for £100 Bermudian currency (Prince 14).
 This meant Robert Darrell got his initial “investment” of £100 Bermudian currency back, plus he had benefitted from all the labour Mary had performed for him, and from the money she had earned at Cedar Hill.

 Mary worked for the Woods in Antigua for 13 years.
-John Adams Wood Jr. was Mary’s fifth, and final, slave-owner.
-She was a household slave.
+John Adams Wood Jr. was the fifth, and final, person to claim her as property.
+She worked as a domestic in the Woods' household.

 A few years after arriving at Antigua, Mary joined the Moravian congregation at Spring Gardens, St. John’s (Prince 16).
-The Spring Gardens Moravian Mission provided an education for slaves.
+The Spring Gardens Moravian Mission provided an education for enslaved people.
 Three Moravian missionaries, Mrs. Richter, Mrs. Olufsen, and Mrs. Sauter (Sautter), taught Mary to read and to write.

 About a year and a half after Mary married Daniel, the Woods went to London, England, and they took Mary with them.
 Shortly after they arrived, Mary walked out their door into the streets of London a free woman (Prince 20).
 It was 1828, and slavery was not supported by the British legal system, although it was still allowed in Britain’s colonies.